December 17 – A Season of Self-Care

 Klover House Christmas:

-Eight sleeps (counting last night, since I’m late posting this), until Christmas morning.
+Eight sleeps until Christmas morning.
 If you are like me, can you do me a favor?
 Commit with me to go to bed early each night leading up to Christmas.
-My normal bedtime is 2AM.
+My normal bedtime is between midnight and 2AM.
 Seriously.
 It’s terrible.
 My husband’s bedtime is 10PM.
 Much more sane, right?
 So, this week, I am committing to my husband’s bedtime and no later than 11PM, if he stays up a little longer to watch a movie, etc. This is a very practical way that I can take care of myself this week.

 What is a practical way that you can take care of yourself this week?
 Can you say “no” to extra plans and just rest a little more?
 Can you say “no” to extra errands, and just be ok with what you have already?
 Can you say “no” to scrubbing a floor and sit down with Jesus for 20 minutes instead?